gnairooze/mssql-random/README.md

 ## Install

-Use [install-random.ps1](install-random.ps1) powershell script to create SQL tables, view, scalar functions on SQL database and fill the tables with the needed data.
+After cloning the repository, use [install-random.ps1](install-random.ps1) powershell script to create SQL tables, view, scalar functions on SQL database and fill the tables with the needed data.
 Change the variables $connectionString and $rootPath to suit your environment.

 ## Examples